 This checklist is used by prospective students who currently attend another college and plan to enroll temporarily at Southwest and then return to the home institution.
 A visiting student must be in an approved degree program (degree seeking) to receive financial aid.
-The COMPASS™ test may be required if your course selection has a prerequisite of English or Math.
 Follow the checklist outlined below to become a TRANSIENT (VISITING) SALUQI.

-- Please view the Tennessee Eligibility Verification for Entitlements Act for additional information.
+- Please view the Ways to Prove Citizenship/Eligibility for additional information.

 - Locate and select the "My.Southwest College Portal" button [located in the top right corner of all pages]

 - Follow the instructions on the page and enter information in appropriate boxes